 What is inner work?

 Our Inner work definition is that it is the exploration of your deepest thoughts and feelings.
 What is a spiritual awakening?
 As we learn our spiritual awakening meaning, it is the psychological examination of your inner self for the pure benefit of understanding oneself.
 This can help us realize any limiting beliefs that are preventing our personal growth.
 Not only that but inner work, meaning shadow work, can set in motion a period of healing as you bring to light that which you knowingly, or unknowingly, hid from yourself and the world around you.
 This spiritual awakening test could help you, too.

 Throughout our lives we each experience a myriad of events.
 Some good, and some bad.
 The not-so-fun situations often have a habit of being repressed within our memories.
 Always there, but never thought of.
 These cause a kind of glitch in our overall well-being, as it eventually takes a toll on our daily lives.
 From time to time, you can catch a glimpse of your shadow self, lurking beneath the surface.
 It comes in the form of out-of-character behavior, limiting beliefs, or self-sabotaging negative thoughts.
 This can have a negative impact on each area of your life.

 By doing some shadow work, or inner work, you might be able to identify the roots of those thoughts and behaviors.
-What are the characteristics of a spiritual person and how will know if this assist you with inner work?
+What are the characteristics of a spiritual person and how will know if this assists you with inner work?
 What are the health benefits of mindfulness?
 The key to inner work is self-awareness.
 Once realized, you can reframe most memories and previous thought patterns.
 Eventually, it takes hold, and you will be able to form a healthy relationship with yourself and those around you.
 Ready to learn how to start your spiritual journey?
 Read on!

 Why use inner work for spiritual awakening purposes?